 Equality and Diversity Statement

 The Parish Council is fully committed to meeting its responsibilities under the Disability Discrimination Act 1995 or Equalities Act 2010 and proving that we have.
-Should you feel that any of our policies or actions fail to meet our general duties please let us know in order that we can consider how we might address any failure and ensure that we minimise or remove completely any disadvantage that may be suffered.
+Should you feel that any of our policies or actions fail to meet our general duties please let us know.
+We can then consider how we might address any failure and ensure that we minimise or remove completely any disadvantage that may be suffered.

 Comments, Compliments and Complaints